JJRubes/boxes/BoxStandard.md

   |               |              |  to parse.
   +---------------o--------------+
 ```
-if there is a pin that could accept multiple types
-and there is a pin that can accept a specific type
-always choose the more specific type
+If there is a pin that could accept multiple types and there is a pin that can accept a specific type always choose the more specific type.

 # Program Flow
 A function only executes when all of its inputs are satisfied.
 So the first functions to execute is either a function with no inputs, or whose inputs are provided by the input of the function.
 If two functions have unrelated inputs there is no guaruntee for the order that they will be executed in.
 Therefore, controlling program becomes controlling when and how functions receive input.